 In case you didn’t already know about it, our firm has a special division called The Alzheimer’s Planning Center.
-It’s dedicated to helping families caring for a loved one with Alzheimer’s and dementia, as it is something we at Carolina Family Estate Planning care very deeply about.
+It’s dedicated to helping families care for a loved one with Alzheimer’s and dementia, as it is something we at Carolina Family Estate Planning care very deeply about.

 Back in June, I attended a conference dedicated to furthering people’s knowledge of Alzheimer’s and dementia with several other elder-law and estate planning attorneys from around the country.
 I attended panels and talks from a variety of different experts and learned a lot that I could take back to our firm, as well as share directly with you.
 Even if you don’t have a family member or loved one who is suffering from dementia, anyone can benefit from knowing a little more about it!